princeappiah181/Data-Analytics-for-House-Pricing-Dataset/README.md

 7. **Module 5:** Model Evaluation and Refinement

 ## **Instructions**
-- This is a final project for predicting house prices using given property features.
+- This notebook contains **ten questions** related to data analysis and machine learning for housing price prediction.
-- The notebook contains **ten questions** that must be completed using **Python and data analysis techniques**.
+- The goal is to **clean the data, explore relationships, build models, and evaluate their performance**.

 ## **About the Dataset**
 The dataset contains house sale prices for **King County, including Seattle**, with transactions recorded between **May 2014 and May 2015**.